iivanoo/covid-apps-observer/data/data_us/reports/resources/com.upmc.android.upmcanywherecare___12.10.01.010_02/report.md

 > Other than my phone didnt show video it seemed well for a first time experience.<br> :date: __2019-11-10 11:45:07__

 > very good<br> :date: __2019-06-29 21:21:56__

-> My first time using this was much more favorable in comparison to leaving my house, waiting for hours, paying a high co-pay at an urgent care, or not getting an appointment at my Drs office for days.
-My only complaint would be having more than one provider available before work/school in my area.<br> :date: __2019-01-16 13:56:18__